dougienmysnuggy/CS50_Final/README.md

     https://developers.google.com/workspace/sheets/api/quickstart/python

+Once you have activated the APIs and created the credentials, you will need to download the json file and save it in the same directory as project.py You should also create a .gitignore so the API credentials don't accidentally get uploaded to a public repository.

-Alternatively, the data can be exported as a .csv file.
+Alternatively, the data can be exported as a .txt file.

-Usage: python project.py --sheets
+Usage: python project.py --google
             Will create a google sheet with exported data

        python project.py
-            with no arguments will default to .csv file exports.
+            with no arguments will default to .txt file exports.

 ## Summary:

-This program will automate my process of creating a P&L/Income Statement for my ebay store.
+This program will automate my process of creating a P&L/Income Summary Statement for my ebay store.
 To export your own data, you can go into the Seller Hub of your eBay account.
 Usually you can get to this by going to My eBay at the top of the eBay home screen.